Drednote/spring-boot-starter-telegram/README.md

   help in determining which updates should be processed further.
 Or you can put logic in the filter that will be executed for each update, for example, log something

-- Once the updates are filtered, the available [UpdateHandlers](#updatehandler) are called in a specific order based on their priority.
+- Once the updates are filtered, the available `UpdateHandler` are called in a specific order based on their priority.
 There are different mechanisms available for handling updates, and you can find more information about them in the [Update Handling](#update-handling) section